tier4/caret_doc/docs/design/trace_points/agnocast_initialization_tracepoints.md

 Unlike ROS 2 initialization trace points, `agnocast_subscription_init` and `agnocast_timer_init` directly contain `callback`, `callback_group`, and `symbol` fields.
 Therefore, separate trace points such as `rclcpp_callback_register`, `callback_group_add_subscription`, and `callback_group_add_timer` are not needed.
+As a result, the executor/callback group structure and the node structure can be represented in a single diagram.

 ```mermaid
 erDiagram